quoctm17/BadmintonRentalPlatformServer/README.md

 ## ⚠️ Important Notes
 - Ensure that your development environment meets the prerequisites mentioned above.
-- When cloning the project, update the `appsettings.json` and `.env.local` files with your local configurations.
+- When cloning the project, update the `appsettings.json` file with your local configurations.
 - For any issues or feature requests, please open an issue on GitHub.

 ## 📄 License